tr3buchet/paste_capsule/README.md

 cp etc/systemd/system/paste_capsule.service /etc/systemd/system/paste_capsule.service

 # edit paste_capsule.service and set the user and group for permissions
+# also set the PASTE_CAPSULE_HOSTNAME to the same value in the nginx config
 vi /etc/systemd/system/paste_capsule.service

 # enable and start the socket